basnijholt/nijho.lt/content/post/homelab/index.md

 ---
 title: "🔧 My Homelab: from a single Raspberry Pi to a Proxmox cluster and a dedicated NAS"
-subtitle: Exploring the evolution of my homelab setup, from Home Assistant on a Raspberry Pi to a sophisticated Proxmox cluster and dedicated NAS
+subtitle: Exploring the evolution of my homelab setup, from Home Assistant on a Raspberry Pi to a Proxmox cluster and dedicated NAS
 summary: An overview of my journey from using a Raspberry Pi for Home Assistant to creating a Proxmox cluster and dedicated NAS for running various services efficiently.
 projects: []
 date: '2024-07-06T00:00:00Z'